 newDemocracy is happy to disclose all our contributors, listed here.
 For transparency and simplicity, we show these as the total amount given over time (not annually).

 The Foundation is often commissioned to assist governments and others on public engagement projects.
 We are fortunate and grateful to our clients for this revenue producing work.
 The projects are budgeted on a cost recovery basis (including research costs, which vary from project to project).
 Budgets (including newDemocracy fees) are disclosed in the Project Designs on each project pages.

-In most years, there is an operating shortfall, which is underwritten by an annual contribution (from The Anita and Luca Belgiorno-Nettis Family Foundation) ranging from $70,000 to $200,000.
+In recent years, there has been an operating shortfall, which is underwritten by an annual contribution from The Anita and Luca Belgiorno-Nettis Family Foundation of $600,000.

 We would like to thank all our donor contributors for their support as we explore the merits of potential innovations to our democracy.

 Donations can be made by completing the donation form.
 Donations over $2 are tax deductible, and you will receive a receipt within one week.
 For any questions please email firstname.lastname@example.org.
 Our ACNC compliance reporting can be tracked here.

 Donations can be made to support newDemocracy’s general research or to support a specific project.

 Contributions over $1m

 |Annual contributions from Anita and Luca Belgiorno-Nettis Foundation amounting to $600,000.

 |Australian Unity, a 175 year old independent mutual, supports New Democracy’s aims to better improve Australia’s democratic process.
 The approach resonates with our historical connection with the development of Federation, and with our focus on helping people thrive.